ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

 encode messages with a local definition, you may need to provide custom templates.

-Templates are configured by specifying template providers in the ``templates`` option of the grib output, for example:
+Templates are configured by specifying :ref:`template providers
+<providers>` in the ``templates`` option of the grib output, for
+example:

 .. code:: yaml